 SNDAN

-programs for sound analysis, resynthesis, display and transformation
+Programs for sound analysis, resynthesis, display and transformation

 The SNDAN program suite is the outgrowth of work by Rob Maher and James Beauchamp, of the University of Illinois at Urbana-Champaign (UIUC).
 The programs continue to be maintained and developed by James Beauchamp, reflecting not only his own usage, but that of the many researchers and composers who have worked on and added to the suite.
-A history of the development of SNDAN, kindly provided by James Beauchamp for this version, can be read here.SNDAN is intended primarily for the analysis and processing of pitched single tones, and thus lend itself particularly well to the preparation of instrument samples for use in a sampler.
-The accuracy of analysis,and quality of transformation, is very high for sounds in this category.
+A history of the development of SNDAN, kindly provided by James Beauchamp for this version, can be read here.SNDAN is intended primarily for the analysis and processing of pitched single tones, and thus lends itself particularly well to the preparation of instrument samples for use in a sampler.
+The accuracy of analysis and quality of transformation are very high for sounds in this category.
 However, SNDAN can also work very well with semi-pitched (e.g speech) and abstract sounds, though a deeper understanding of how the programs work will assist in getting the best results.

-main facilities of SNDAN
+Main facilities of SNDAN

 - two advanced and complementary methods of frequency (spectral and harmonic) analysis (phase vocoder, McAaulay-Quatieri)